-In this course significant grammar points will be taught and reviewed, including the formation and use of the subjunctive mood.
+In this course significant vocabulary and grammar points will be taught and reviewed.
 Conversation is stressed throughout the year.
-A video series, Isabel, will be used during first semester and another series, La Catrina, in the second semester in order to synthesize much of what students have already learned in their study of the Spanish language.
+A video series, Isabel, will be used during the first semester and another series, La Catrina, in the second semester in order to synthesize much of what students have already learned in their study of the Spanish language.